jssteinberg/some-makeup/src/routes/style/index.md

 @import 'makeup-style/src/line-height.css';
 ```

-CSS that sets line-height to equal leading for headings and body/other text.
+CSS that sets line-height to equal leading for headings.

 *This file requires variable `--added-lead` to be defined and line-height must be set with it.*